csmir/CSF.NET/README.md

     return Respond("{0}, {1}", param1, param2);
 }
 ```
-> This will automatically parse `int` by using the default `int.TryParse` implementation, and will do the same for the `DateTime`.
+> This will automatically parse `int` by using the default `int.TryParse` implementation, and will do the same for `DateTime`.

 Outside of this, implementing and adding your own `TypeReader`'s is also supported to handle implementing commands with your own types.
 Nullability is automatically resolved by the library.